ameli/special_functions/docs/tests.rst

    .. warning::

        Do not run tests in the root directory of the package ``/special_functions``.
-To properly run tests, change current working directory to the ``/special_functions/tests`` sub-directory.
+To properly run tests, change current working directory to ``/special_functions/tests`` sub-directory.

 ==========================
 Running Tests with ``tox``